 Organizing Your Content With a Hub Page: A Smarter SEO Content Strategy

 The issue usually isn't that you can't do content.
 It's that whatever existing content you have isn't organized in a way that helps buyers find what they need and move toward working with you.
-That's a structure problem, and it has a clear solution.
+That's a structure problem, and a Hub Page is the solution.

 What a Hub Page Actually Is